The SimpleDB database system is completely unrelated to the "Amazon

 SimpleDB distribution file, in WinZip format.
 The current version is

 The README file should provide all the assistance you need to get started.
-If not, you can email me or consult the aforementioned text.
+If not, you can email me.